-Managing your projects in a collaborative tool increases visibility into the work being done, but it also opens your plans up to accidental edits if access isn’t managed carefully.
+Managing your projects in a collaboration tool increases visibility into the work being done, but it also opens your plans up to accidental edits if access isn’t managed carefully.

 Choose a tool that allows you to grant different access levels, like editing or comment-only, to members based on their role and involvement in the project.
 For example, many members only need to see project information and comment on tasks but don’t need to edit them.

 To ensure project and user data is safe and secure, there are some general security features you need.
 Make sure the transmission of data is encrypted, regular security tests and network scans are performed, the tool is compliant with common privacy frameworks, and it has any security certifications required by your IT team.

 Yes, the process of choosing the right project management tool for your team is a big endeavor.
 And it’s not a decision to make quickly or lightly.
 We hope this guide has helped you better understand your team’s challenges and outline your needs.
 Now you can narrow down the list of tools to try with your team—like Asana.